danielmarbach/PerformanceTricksAzureSDK/README.md

 Quick sample of Azure Service Bus SDK
 Explain the layering
 Is this necessary?

+> Why do you need to talk about the Azure SDK?

 ## Avoid excessive allocations to reduce the GC overhead